grosscol/vue-slides/slides/01-intro.md

     - builds htslib

 ## Workflows
-Orchestrate the processing of VCF and CRAM data.
+Nextflow to orchestrate processing of VCF and CRAM data.

 - coverage
 - process\_vcf